Pokémon GO

 Story, setting, or main mode

 The main structure turns real-world movement into a persistent Pokémon adventure rather than a fixed linear campaign.
+Players grow a Pokédex, join teams and take part in recurring global and local events.

 Trailer, screenshots, and media